-Name: Muscarinic.

-Single neighbor quality: 0.993.

-Three neighbors quality: 0.993.

-Five neighbors quality: 0.993.

-Trust level: 0.076.

 Tagging Muscarinic compounds shows excellent results.
 Similar to the test performed on qualitative financial ratios the scope of the map the visual indication seems to contradict the quality figures but it bears reiterating that the image represents more than 7000 compounds.
 Taking the single compound in the middle (for example) and zooming into the map we can see (Figure 14) that it is in fact a cluster of two compounds bunched together in a manner which makes it seem like a single compound in a compressed space.

 Figure 13 Muscarinic Results